denniszielke/resilient-cloud-apps/README.md

 1. Opening 9 tabs and start the loop, showing that we are getting **throttled**
     ![](/img/throttling.png)
-2. Showing source code of sink (program.cs)
+2. Showing source code of sink (program.cs), discuss throttling of Azure Services, custom rate limiting
 3. Discussing retries, showing retry mechanism in receiver, activating it,
     ![](/img/retry.png)
 4. Discussing circuit breaker, showing circuit breaker mechanism in receiver, activating it